 The answer, it turns out, doesn’t have to do with big data stores, but with source “data drift.”
 Source data for big data applications is subject to constant and unexpected change.
-This can be because of the inherent infrastructure drift in the Data Center with data sources moving continuously between physical and virtual, and between on-premise and cloud.
+This can be because of the inherent infrastructure drift in the Data Center with data sources moving continuously between physical and virtual, and between on-premises and cloud.
 Or it can be structural or semantic in nature, where the shape of data changes because of patches and upgrades to the source system.
 Previous generation ETL technologies were just too schema-centric to handle this gracefully.
 And frankly, so are most manually coded approaches.

 We formed StreamSets to solve this data drift problem for all big data stores.